 Kitties are terrified by cucumbers for some reason.
 This might be a bit ruthless, but if none of the options listed in this article are working this is the last resort.

 Do you remember seeing that viral video of cats jumping like they were electrocuted when they saw a cucumber next to them?
-That’s right, they are afraid of cucumbers and some say because cucumber looks like snakes, at least this is the answer from the ScienceFocus.
+That’s right, they are afraid of cucumbers and some say it because cucumber looks like snakes, at least this is the answer from the ScienceFocus.

 Give your cat her own plant